jnjosh/JJAFAcceleratedDownloadRequestOperation/README.md

 ## License

-`AFAcceleratedDownloadRequestOperation` is available under the MIT License, please see the LICENSE file for more information.
+`JJAFAcceleratedDownloadRequestOperation` is available under the MIT License, please see the [LICENSE file for more information](http://jnjosh.mit-license.org/).